UW Organ Donor Shared Leave Program

-- HR will send written confirmation of approval to you, the employee contributing leave, and your department’s timekeeper.
+- HR will send written confirmation of approval to you, the employee contributing time off, and your department’s timekeeper.

-- You are responsible for ensuring that the contributing employee’s leave records are adjusted accordingly.
+- You are responsible for ensuring that the contributing employee’s time off records are adjusted accordingly.

 An organ donor shared leave donation transfers money between UW budgets.
 You should understand the impact to your department’s finances.